loiclgrx/automatic-adventure/README.md

 ## Installation

-To build and run the project, ensure you have a C++ compiler and make installed.
+To build and run the project, ensure you have a C++ compiler, Flex and Bison and make installed.
 Clone the repository and use the provided Makefile:

 ```sh
 git clone https://github.com/loiclgrx/compiler-and-interpreter.git